TheCaptain989/radarr-striptracks/README.md

 ## Custom Script Triggers
 The only events/notification triggers that are supported in Custom Script mode are **On Import** and **On Upgrade**.
 The script will log an error if executed by any other trigger.

-## Import Using Script
+## Import Mode
-The script can also be configured as an import script.
-When configured this way, Radarr/Sonarr will run this script to pickup the downloaded video from your download client.
-This places the script in Import mode.
+When entered in Radarr's or Sonarr's *Import Script Path* field, the script is placed in Import mode.
+In this mode, Radarr/Sonarr will run the script to pickup the downloaded video from your download client instead of using the built-in functionality.
-This mode allows the script to process the video tracks before the file is fully added to the library, ensuring only desired languages are kept during the import process.
+This mode allows the script to process the video tracks before the file is fully added to the library, gaining some efficiency by remuxing and moving the video at the same time.
+However, because the Radarr/Sonarr is not updated before the remux step, this introduces some inherent limitations.

 ### Script Execution Differences in Import Mode
 In Import mode, the script behaves similarly to Custom Script mode but with the following differences:
 * *Metadata is automatically preserved (if the source is an MKV).*<br/>Radarr/Sonarr does not update its database until after the script exits.
-* *Duplicate Radarr/Sonarr entries will exist when the source video is not an MKV.*<br/>A manual rescan will delete the duplicate entry, but the script cannot correct this due to the database update timing.
+* *Duplicate Radarr/Sonarr entries will exist when the source video is not an MKV.*<br/>A manual Refresh & Scan will delete the duplicate entry, but the script cannot correct this due to the database update timing.
 * *Other automated database cleanup steps, like rename and language code updates cannot be processed.*<br/>Database update timing prevents this.
 * *Original video files are deleted.*<br/>The Recycle Bin function is not available.

 ## Batch Mode
 Batch mode allows the script to be executed independently of Radarr or Sonarr.
-It converts the file specified on the command-line and ignores any environment variables that are normally expected to be set by the video management program.
+It processes the file specified on the command-line and ignores any environment variables that are normally expected to be set by the video management program.

 Using this function, you can easily process all of your video files in any subdirectory at once.
 See the [Batch Example](#batch-example) below.